Robert Mueller Will Testify Publicly About His Investigation

 In a letter accompanying the subpoena, Schiff and Nadler noted Mueller’s reluctance, emphasizing that it was now “necessary” to issue mandatory compliance.
 “Nevertheless, the American public deserves to hear directly from you about your investigations and conclusions,” they wrote.
 “We will work with you to address legitimate concerns about preserving the integrity of your work, but we expect that you will appear before the committee as scheduled.”

 The attorney listed on the subpoena as representing Mueller did not immediately respond to request for comment.
+A spokeswoman for the Department of Justice declined to comment.

 Within the Judiciary committee, both Republicans and Democrats were in favor of Mueller appearing, although the former seemed more hopeful it would be the final chapter.
 “I hope the special counsel’s testimony marks an end to the political gamesmanship that Judiciary Democrats have pursued at great cost to taxpayers,” Rep. Doug Collins, the top Republican on the committee, said in a statement.
 “May this testimony bring to House Democrats the closure that the rest of America has enjoyed for months, and may it enable them to return to the business of legislating.”